reaapunzell/Aquatutor/README.md

 # Princess Care

 Built for the GirlCode Hackathon 2024: Harness the power of technology to address pressing global challenges outlined in the United Nations Sustainable Development Goals (SDGs).
+This Project won first place for the Johannesburg GirlCode Hackathon and was a finalist for the overall GirlCode Hackathon 2024.
 View the project [here](https://princesscare.netlify.app/)
 ## About the Project

 ### Inspiration